 Our Patient Support Officer works with the utmost confidentiality.
 Whilst she will need to have your details to help you in the best way possible, these will never be shared with anyone else without your permission.

-The Patient Support Officer, Lorraine Costello, is based at IKA headquarters, Donor House.
-The Officer focuses on social gain and welfare issues.
+Lorraine Costello is based at IKA headquarters, Donor House.
+She focuses on social gain and welfare issues.
 The diagnosis of kidney failure brings about significant lifestyle changes on the individual, which impacts on employment and re-training needs.
-Working closely with the Chief Executive and the counselling service, the Officer oversees the interviewing and assessment of patient needs.
+Working closely with the Chief Executive and the counselling service, Lorraine oversees the interviewing and assessment of patient needs.
 In cooperation with statutory agencies, she develops individual and family care plans and liaises with employers, hospital staff, training authorities and educational institutions, in order to maintain or initiate the process of the patient regaining or maintaining independence.